lukas-vlcek/mapping-normalization-example/README.md

 2. Other option is to handle log level normalization **in Elasticsearch during indexing**.

-The following text focuses only on the later option.
+The following text investigates the later option only.

 ## Motivation

 The main motivation to investigate the later option:

 - implement data normalizations as part of the data model
-- easy identification of missing rules or unexpected results of data transformation
+- easy identification of missing rules or unexpected data transformation results
-- if data model is changed and/or if the data transformations are updated it should be easier re-calculate the data in central storage
+- if data model is changed and/or if the data transformations are updated it should be easier deploy new code and re-calculate historical data already stored in central place

+## Goals

+- provide implementation guidelines and examples
+- investigate pros and cons wrt:
+  - side-effects
+  - performance
+  - vendor lock-in